JoeyStanley/real/_posts/2018-12-23-prevelar-raising-survey-results.md

 <a href = "/images/plots/beg_raising_plot.pdf" class = "nodot"><img width = "75%" src="/images/plots/beg_raising_plot.jpg"/></a>

 Here, we see that there's a major difference between the top and bottom of the chart.
 Okay so technically, words like *vague*, *pagen*, *plague*, and *fragrant* don't belong on this chart because pretty much everyone would pronounce them with a "long *a*" sound.
 I'll ignore this for now.
 But even between words that are spelled with *eg*, there's a big difference between them.
 A word like *segregate* is said with the same vowel as *bake* less than 10% of the time.
 But a word like *egg* is almost 20% and *omega* is almost 40%.
-And, if you look closely, most of the words towards the bottom all have consonats following the *g*---*integrity*, *segment*, *pregnant*.
+And, if you look closely, most of the words towards the bottom all have consonants following the *g*---*integrity*, *segment*, *pregnant*.
 That's pretty interesting if you ask me.

 ## Both in one map